 - Using disallowed notes, copying/paraphrasing homework, and looking at someone's paper during an exam. - Giving or receiving confidential information about assessments, including allowing someone to copy your homework or other assessment. - Discussing tests from previously taken courses or class periods with someone who has not yet taken the test - Attempting to improve one's grade through any deceitful means, including acquiring test questions ahead of time, using disallowed sources online or receiving "unreasonable" assistance as determined by the classroom teacher from anyone, including a parent or tutor.
-3. Failure to notify is having knowledge of dishonorable conduct by other students and failing to disclose this information to a faculty member or administrator.
-In order to maintain the highest levels of integrity at Franklin, it becomes everyone's responsibility to ensure that cheating of all kinds is reported and addressed fairly.
 Consequences All instances of cheating, intentional and unintentional plagiarism (as determined by the classroom teacher) will result in an automatic zero on the assignment and a call or email to parents.
 If it is a first offense, then the student will be required to complete an alternate assignment that illustrates that the student can demonstrate the skill that is being assessed in the original assignment.
 The student will complete the alternate assignment in a manner, and at a time and place, determined by the classroom teacher.
 If a student chooses not to redo the work within the time period and in the manner prescribed, no credit will be awarded.
 If it is a second offense in the class, the student will not be given an alternate assignment, and they will receive an automatic zero.
 Parents will be notified of cheating and intentional plagiarism.
+Name:

-Name: Class of I acknowledge that I have read and understand our school's academic honesty policies.
+Class of I acknowledge that I have read and understand our school's academic honesty policies.
 Further, I recognize that plagiarism is submitting the words, ideas, images, or data of someone else as my own.
 Plagiarism can be intentional or unintentional.
 Words taken directly from another source must appear in student work within quotation marks and include in-text citation, and any words that are paraphrased must be clearly referenced.
 Student work must include proper citations for all of the sources that a student consulted for the work, even if no direct quotations from the sources appear in the student work.
 I do hereby resolve to uphold the Academic Honesty policy of Franklin High School.
 I shall refrain from all forms of academic dishonesty, for example: cheating, plagiarism, or other deceitful means of obtaining scores or grades that are not reflective of my current abilities.
 I recognize that our school is based upon the foundation of freedom, trust, and respect.
 Academic honesty and integrity are essential to the existence and growth of any academic community.
 Without maintaining a high standard of honesty and conduct, the reputation of the school is compromised and society is poorly served.
 In order to uphold the integrity of the school, I also recognize that it is my responsibility to report any violation of this policy to a faculty member or to the administration.
 I understand that inherent in this policy is the responsibility of all members of the community to work to preserve the collective academic integrity of Franklin High School.
-(Student's Signature) (Date) (Parent's/Guardian's Printed Name) (Parent's/Guardian's Signature) (Date)
+(Student's Signature) (Parent's/Guardian's Printed Name) (Parent's/Guardian's Signature) (Date) NO NEED TO PRINT AND SIGN.
+AN ELECTRONIC FORM WILL VERIFY YOU HAVE READ.
+(Date)